LL-Pengfei/CS1010-AY1819S1-Personal/docs/14-pointers.md

 Suppose that `x` is stored in memory address 1000, after Line 4, `ptr` would have the value of 1000.
 After the line `ptr += 1`, using normal arithmetic operation, we would think that `ptr` will have the value of 1001.
 However, the semantic for arithmetic operation is different for pointers.
 The `+` operation for `ptr` causes the `ptr` variable to move forward by the size of the variable pointed to by the pointer.
 In this example, `ptr` points to `long`, assuming that `long` is 8 bytes, after `ptr += 1`, `ptr` will have the value of 1008.

-We can only do addition and substraction for pointers.
+We can only do addition and subtraction for pointers.

 ## Pointer of Pointer (of Pointer..)